Esri/data-collection-ios/README.md

 ## Get started

-Make sure you've installed XCode and the ArcGIS Runtime SDK for iOS and that they meet these [requirements](#requirements).
+Make sure you've installed Xcode and the ArcGIS Runtime SDK for iOS and that they meet these [requirements](#requirements).

 Note that the 100.10 release of the ArcGIS Runtime SDK for iOS replaces the installed "fat framework" `ArcGIS.framework` with a new binary framework `ArcGIS.xcframework`.
 It also changes the location of the installed framework file and removes the need for the `strip-frameworks.sh` Build Phase.
 These changes have been incorporated in the lastest release of the *Data Collection app*.